 Vinegar is what makes Worcestershire Sauce liquid, and it also acts as a preservative.
-Most of the time, depending on the region where your sauce is made, they use a fermentation process for production which makes the sauce even more resilient.
+Most of the time, depending on the region where your sauce is made, they use a fermentation process for production, which makes the sauce even more resilient.

 How To Tell If Worcestershire Sauce Has Gone Bad

 For example, any presence of mold or an unpleasant smell is indicative of expiry.
 Another giveaway of a spoiled sauce is gas build-up.
-No matter the material of the bottle, a “popping lid” is never a good sign for Worcestershire Sauce.
+No matter the material of the bottle, a “popped lid” is never a good sign for Worcestershire Sauce.

 How Long Does Worcestershire Sauce Last?